 Will My Premiums Go Up?

 Several factors regulate premiums.
-The more likely you or your motorcycle will be in an accident, the greater the risk, the higher the premiums.
-If your friend has a poor driving record, for example, your premiums may rise even if they were not at fault.
+The more likely you or your motorcycle will be in an accident, the greater the risk and the higher the premiums.
+If your friend has a poor driving record, your premiums may rise even if they were not at fault.